Basketball Referee

 Best Rated

-Asked by Cedrick about 7 years ago
+Asked by Tom Nguyen about 8 years ago

 Called time out after inbounding ball.
 Ref didmt grant until ball was close to top of key.
 Where do you inbound the ball?
 Spot of where called or granted ?